 Also, do not get mixed up between the two spellings “referrer” and “referer”.
 The HTTP header in which your web server will see the referrer is spelled with a single “r,” but in all other cases, it is spelled with a double “r.”
 In node.js you can get it with:

 There are several further variations.
 If you just want the user to load all resources, then you do not need an IP address whitelist.
 Simply set gateway whitelist expiration to 1 minute after it was first observed.

 Alternatively, replace the IP whitelist with a Cookie whitelist.
-Upon observing a gateway URL, either whitelist the cookie provided or generate one on the server and send it back to the browser.
+Upon observing a gateway URL, either whitelist the cookie provided by the client, or generate one on the server and send it back to the browser.
 It will return on the following requests.
 The advantage of using cookies is that it gives you a finer filter than an IP address.

 Set-Cookie header in order for the browser to allow third-party cookies when loading the resources.
 The settings you want are

 crossoriginattribute to "anonymous” when loading resources.
 Either omit it or set it to

 If your demo involves several devices then the IP filter is better.
 Set the expiration of the IP whitelist to a longer time (e.g. 30 minutes) in order to allow your potential client to review the demo thoroughly.